 [Name redacted by the Canadian Armed Forces] at [Location redacted by the Canadian Armed Forces]

-Early Warning Entertainment brings together an impressive group of military advisors, including writers and artists with military experience, for its debut game.
+Early Warning Entertainment brings together an impressive group of military advisors, including writers and artists with military experience, for game development.
 But combat medic [Name redacted by the Canadian Armed Forces] offers a new perspective.

 “It’s a tough job, being a medic, and it’s not for everyone.
 But it’s also one of the most rewarding – you get to put your skills against the grim reaper and hopefully come out with a win, send soldiers back to their loved ones,” said [Name redacted by the Canadian Armed Forces].
 “You do need that empathy, and you face a lot of moral dilemmas.
 We treat everyone – our own troops, civilians and also the enemy.
 And you need to be a voice for all of them.”